getsentry/sentry-docs/src/collections/_documentation/server/index.md

 ---
-title: 'Sentry Server'
+title: 'Self-Hosted Sentry'
 sidebar_order: 5
 ---

-The Sentry Server is the core Python application that powers all of our Sentry installations.
-This covers everything related to getting it running on your own infrastructure.
+Sentry is a set of open source services that power the cloud-hosted offering and can be run on your own infrastructure (on-premises).
+While these docs will not be exhaustive -- its expected you are familiar with the required technology -- they contain the core configuration and documentation for running Sentry.

 -   [Installation]({%- link _documentation/server/installation/index.md -%})
 -   [Upgrading]({%- link _documentation/server/upgrading.md -%})